 GDPR Articles 5, 6, 9, 24, 25, 28, 37-39

-RTI-HS senior management has proactively addressed data protection compliance through policies, procedures, staff training, vendor management, and designation of an internal data protection officer.
-Our procedures include mandatory training for all staff on proper identification and handling of EU personal data, data subject rights, confidentiality, data archive and destruction, and data breach notification.
+RTI-HS senior management has proactively addressed data protection compliance through policies, procedures, staff training, vendor management, and dedicated staff.
+Our procedures include training for all staff on proper identification and handling of EU personal data, data subject rights, confidentiality, data archive and destruction, and data breach notification.

-RTI-HS has voluntarily designated a global Data Protection Official who reports to the highest level of RTI-HS management.
-The RTI-HS Data Protection Official provides strategic leadership for data protection compliance across the organization, informing and advising RTI-HS management and staff on compliance obligations and supporting day-to-day operational issues for data protection while also serving as the first point of contact for data protection authorities and individuals whose data is processed.
+The RTI-HS Office of Legal and Regulatory Affairs includes staff who provide strategic leadership for data protection compliance across the organization, informing and advising RTI-HS management and staff on compliance obligations and supporting day-to-day operational issues for data protection while also serving as the first point of contact for data protection authorities and individuals whose data is processed.

-The RTI-HS Data Protection Official manages the Office of Data Protection and Regulatory Compliance.
-The RTI-HS Data Protection Official also liaises with the RTI organization-wide Global Privacy Officer.
+The RTI-HS Office of Legal and Regulatory Affairs also liaises with the RTI organization-wide Global Privacy Officer.

 RTI-HS employees share responsibility for data protection compliance.
 All RTI-HS employees undergo background checks prior to employment as well as ongoing debarment screening and sign an employment contract that includes the requirement for employees to protect the confidentiality and privacy of all information provided or obtained for business purposes.
 All RTI-HS employees complete training on information security and handling of personal data at first hire and periodically thereafter according to standard operating procedures.